High-Resolution Thermal Simulation Framework for Extrusion-based Additive Manufacturing of Complex Geometries: Additive Manufacturing Simulation Framework

 \subsection{Analysis Suitable Adaptive Octree Mesh}

 Adaptive octree mesh has been widely used in computational sciences because of its simplicity and ability to scale to a large number of processors~\citep{rudi2015extreme,sundar2008bottom,saurabh2021scalable,ishii2019solving,burstedde2011p4est}.
 Specifically, we used \textit{2:1 balanced axis aligned linearized} octree.
 An octree is said to be \textit{2:1 balanced} if two neighboring octants do not differ by more than 1 level (i.e., neighboring octants can only differ in size by a factor of $1/2$).
 An \textit{axis-aligned} octree means that each element of the octree has its axis parallel to the Cartesian coordinate axis; in other words, the elements are not deformed.
 A linearized octree means that each element of the mesh can be represented by the leaf of an octree, which can be linearized into an array.
 The linear array is obtained by traversing the octree traversal in Morton or Hilbert order.
 Such a traversal allows for a good locality for the computations\citep{bader2012space}.
 These features make octree suitable for performing the analysis relevant to the current work.
-In this section, we briefly describe the algorithmic development specific to our particular case.